savonet/book/audio.md

 your scripts is by using your ears.
 The simplest way to generate sound is by having a few music files at hand that you know well.
 Another very efficient way to generate easily recognizable sound is by generating sines, with different frequencies for different events.
-Those can be generated with the `sine` operator where the `duration` argument specifies the length of the track (infinite by default) and the unlabeled argument specifies the frequency.
+Those can be generated with the `sine`\indexop{sine}
+operator where the `duration` argument specifies the length of the track (infinite by default) and the unlabeled argument specifies the frequency.
 For instance, we can test the `fallback` operator as follows: